Sunday, 31 May 2015

 5th Sunday in Ordinary Time Year C

 In today's Gospel, Jesus is inviting all of us to take courage and take risks.
 In the Gospel, Jesus told Peter to "put out into deep water and pay out your nets for a catch."
 Peter would have found such an instruction difficult to follow, since he had already failed to catch any fish after trying so hard.
-After we have failed, some of us often are hesitant to try again and become discouraged.
+After we have failed, some of us may often be hesitant to try again and become discouraged.
 We try to avoid making the same mistakes and try to do something else which we believe would lead to a better chance of success.
 However, Peter chose to take the risk again, and as a result, he succeeded in catching so many fish that two boats were filled to sinking point.
 What does this mean to us?
 It means that being a Christian means being willing to take risks.
 When people are invited or asked to become a catechist, a BEC coordinator or a leader in some ministry, many often decline, giving all sorts of excuses or reasons.
 Some say that they have no time; or they feel that they have enough responsibilities (even though in reality, they are not doing anything for the church); or that they do not have the necessary abilities.
 But the real reason is the fear of failure and being unwilling to take risks.
-If we are going to avoid taking risks, are we making ourselves armchair Christians, only knowing how to comment or criticise but afraid and refusing to do our part?
+If we are going to avoid taking risks, are we making ourselves armchair or even nominal Christians, only knowing how to comment or criticise but afraid and refusing to do our part?
 Is this what Christianity is really all about to some of us?

 Thursday, 28 May 2015